titumozammel/operational-silence-framework/README.md

 **Operational Silence** is the state where recurring operational demand has been systematically reduced, allowing human energy to be redirected toward execution, innovation, and business value creation.

-The Operational Silence Framework is designed to help organizations eliminate recurring operational noise, recover capacity, and improve execution effectiveness through a structured approach to continuous improvement.
+The Operational Silence Framework provides a structured approach for eliminating recurring operational noise, recovering execution capacity, and accelerating business value creation.

 The framework integrates: